-- IG2.34 (SORP 132) Acquisition costs shall be deferred commensurate with the unearned premiums provision.
+IG2.34 Acquisition costs should be deferred commensurate with the unearned premiums provision.
 The proportion of acquisition costs to be deferred will be the same proportion of the total acquisition costs as the ratio of unearned premiums to gross written premiums for the class of business in question.
 For this purpose acquisition expenses should be allocated to classes of business.
-Where this is not possible for reinsurance business inwards an estimate should be made. - IG2.35 (SORP 133) Advertising costs shall not be deferred unless they are directly attributable to the acquisition of new business. - IG2.36 (SORP 135) Related reinsurance commissions deferred shall not be netted against deferred acquisition costs but shall be shown as liabilities in the statement of financial position.
+Where this is not possible for reinsurance business inwards an estimate should be made.

+- IG2.35 Advertising costs should not be deferred unless they are directly attributable to the acquisition of new business. - IG2.36 Related reinsurance commissions deferred should not be netted against deferred acquisition costs but should be shown as liabilities in the statement of financial position.